Chicago Mind and Body

 Degrees, Certificates, and Licenses

-Master of Art, Bicultural and Bilingual Studies, 2006
+Master of Arts, Bicultural and Bilingual Studies UTSA 2006

 Sarah’s Professional Memberships: